-Vol Dining and the Office of Sustainability are now offering reusable to-go boxes at Stokely’s Fresh Food Company through the Eco To-Go program.
-This program will decrease the amount of styrofoam in our waste stream, helping UT meet its zero waste goal.
+Vol Dining and the Office of Sustainability are now offering reusable to-go boxes at Stokely’s Fresh Food Company, Rocky Top Dining, and Southern Kitchen through the Eco To-Go program.
+This program will aid in decreasing the amount of styrofoam in our waste stream, helping UT meet its zero waste goal.
 Be a part of our green movement and join the Eco To-Go Program!

 The International Agency for Research on Cancer has established, Styrene, one of the main ingredients used to make polystyrene a petroleum-based plastic otherwise known as Styrofoam, as a possible human carcinogen (INCHEM, 2002).